Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Condition for quantum advantage

-\textit{Quantum Fisher information.---}To derive the QFI for the average of all local parameters, we start with the QFI matrix (QFIM)~\cite{paris2009quantum,petz2011introduction,toth2014quantum,liu2020quantum} for the $d$ local parameters.
-According to the assumed parametrization unitary, for a general GHZ-diagonal $nd$-qubit initial probe state $\rho_0$ where each of the $d$ sensor nodes holds $n$ qubit sensors, the QFIM is always proportional to a matrix of ones:

-where $\mathcal{F}(x)$ denotes the QFIM for parameters $x$, and $C$ captures the quality of the initial probe state, and it is analytically calculated as:
+To derive the QFI for the average of all local parameters, we start with the QFI matrix (QFIM)~\cite{paris2009quantum,petz2011introduction,toth2014quantum,liu2020quantum} for the $d$ local parameters.
+According to the assumed parametrization unitary, for a general GHZ-diagonal $nd$-qubit initial probe state $\rho_0$ where each of the $d$ sensor nodes holds $n$ qubit sensors, the QFIM for parameters $x$ is $\mathcal{F}(x)=(1-C)n^2J_d$, where $J_d$ is the $d$-by-$d$ matrix of ones, and $C$ captures the quality of the initial probe state, and it is analytically calculated as

-where $\lambda_{a0}$ is the eigenvalue corresponding to GHZ basis state $|\psi_{a0}\rangle$, and $\mathcal{S}$ denotes the set of index pairs $(a,b)$ \textit{with double counting}, such that $|\psi_{a0}\rangle$ and $|\psi_{b0}\rangle$ are GHZ states expressed as superpositions of the same pair of computational basis states but with opposite relative phase.
+where $\lambda_{a0}$ is the eigenvalue corresponding to GHZ basis state $|\psi_{a0}\rangle$, and $\mathcal{S}$ denotes the set of index pairs $(a,b)$ \textit{without double counting}, such that $|\psi_{a0}\rangle$ and $|\psi_{b0}\rangle$ are GHZ states expressed as superpositions of the same pair of computational basis states but with opposite relative phase.
 For instance, for 3-qubit GHZ states $(|000\rangle\pm|111\rangle)/\sqrt{2}$ is such a pair.
 Note that $C$ is not necessarily a constant and in general depends on $n$, and its dependence is determined by error models.

-Our parameter to estimate is $\theta_1 = v_1^Tx$ where $v\propto(1,\dots,1)^T$.
-For concreteness, we follow the convention in~\cite{proctor2018multiparameter,proctor2017networked} and choose $v_1=(1,\dots,1)/\sqrt{d}$ which is normalized under the 2-norm.
+Our parameter to estimate is $\theta_1 = v_1^Tx$ where $v_1\propto(1,\dots,1)^T$.
+For concreteness, we follow the convention in~\cite{proctor2018multiparameter,proctor2017networked} and choose $v_1=(1,\dots,1)^T/\sqrt{d}$ which is normalized under the 2-norm.
 Then we are able to transform the QFIM for the new global parameter $\theta_1$, where the transformation could be operationally realized by constructing additional $(d-1)$ normalized vectors $v_2,\dots,v_d$, s.t. $v_i^Tv_j=\delta_{ij}$~\cite{paris2009quantum}.
-Consequently, we have:
+Consequently, we have